jbrry/ud_folder/README.md

 - cd udpipe/src
 - make

-Then copy the 'udpipe/src/udpipe' binary executable to your $PATH or to /usr/bin/ etc.
+Then copy the 'udpipe/src/udpipe' binary executable to your $PATH or link it to /usr/bin/ etc.

 - To get the UD 2.2 treebanks run 'get_data.sh'
 - To create a folder for each treebank and convert the CoNLLU test file back to text run 'create_test_text_file.sh'